 While the National Gallery of Art has taken ownership of the art collection and will continue holding public exhibitions in the second floor galleries, the rest of the building is being updated or converted for use as classrooms, art labs, student galleries, and faculty and administration space.

-Currently in the early stages of Phase I, the goals for this two-phase project include repairing and restoring the building's infrastructure and envelope, updating fire and life safety, providing museum-quality systems to protect the National Gallery of Art's collections, and creating a unique identity for the Corcoran School within GW.
+Goals for this two-phase project include repairing and restoring the building's infrastructure and envelope, updating fire and life safety, providing museum-quality systems to protect the National Gallery of Art's collections and creating a unique identity for the Corcoran School within GW.

 At a glance